macandcheese/fractal-sass-seed/README.md

 Now, this is what we are looking for but we probably want it to update on any change to any scss file.
 Since Fractal already uses browsersync, we'll just wrap a Gulp task.
 So, after starting your Fractal app with `fractal start --sync`, you can run `gulp watch`, and live-update sass!

 Note - also added a helper to fractal.js to name the assets tab SCSS or CSS based on the availability of the file type.
-Remove this if desired
+You can remove this if desired to revert to the "Assets" label.

 ## Contributing